Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 I

-will respect all others' rights to freedom in all areas, and their safety,
+will respect all others' rights to freedom in all areas, and their safety, privacy and opinions.

 I